yeashirarafat777-hub/CASINO-SITE/README.md

 ## Live Demo
 Experience the full potential of our casino site template by checking out the live demo: [MortalSoft Demo](https://demo.mortalsoft.online).
 See how seamlessly our template integrates with our slot API and explore the user-friendly interface.

-## Join Our Community
-Stay connected with our growing community of developers and casino operators.
-Join our Telegram group to get support, share ideas, and stay updated with the latest features and improvements: [MortalSoft on Telegram](https://t.me/mortalsoft)

 ## Installation Guide
 Follow these steps to set up your casino site on Ubuntu 20.04 / 22 or Debian 10 / 11: